jkienen/CS-Device-Control-Usage/README.md

 ## Requirements

 - **CrowdStrike Falcon** with **Device Control** and **NGSIEM** enabled
-- A Falcon **API client** with Device Control and NGSIEM read scopes
+- A Falcon **API client** with Device Control and NGSIEM read/write scopes

 ---